engrit-illinois/Get-GpoContainingSetting/README.md

 ### -TextQuery \<string\>
 Required string.
-The wildcard query to search for in each GPO's XML.
+The wildcard query to search for in each GPO's .
 Note that specific settings are referred to in a GPO's XML using an internal name, and their friendly name (as shown in ADUC/GPMC) does not appear in the XML.
 For example the `Deny log on locally` setting is called `SeDenyInteractiveLogonRight` in the XML.
+If you're unsure what to search for, you can try using `-ReportType "HTML"`.

 <img src='./xml.png' />

 ### -NameQuery \<string\>
 Optional string.
-The wildcard query used to filter all retrieved GPOs before searching through their XML.
+The wildcard query used to filter all retrieved GPOs before searching through their XML/HTML.
 Default is `*` (i.e. all GPOs in the domain).
 Note: it's highly recommended to filter GPOs as much as possible to reduce runtime.
 Expect a search of ~1000 name-matched GPOs to take on the order of ~20 minutes.